Lincklaen, New York

 Once the immediate risks were addressed, soil vapor extraction treatment was used to reduce the VOCs within the soil.
 This method removes the VOCs from the soil in the form of vapor by applying a vacuum.
 The volume of soil that was contaminated with VOCs was successfully removed from approximately 135,000 cubic yards to approximately 8,200 cubic yards.
 The remaining VOCs are located in two "hot spot" areas that are also contaminated with PCBs.
 In addition, soil in other areas of the site is contaminated with PCBs.

-The EPA anticipates that soil cleanup work will begin in mid-September 2012.
-The design of the soil cleanup was prepared by contractors on behalf of the companies responsible for the cleanup; the EPA will oversee the cleanup, which will be performed in two phases.
+The soil cleanup work began in September 2012.
+The design of the soil cleanup was prepared by contractors on behalf of the companies responsible for the cleanup; the EPA is overseeing the cleanup, which will be performed in two phases.
 The soil that is contaminated with VOCs and PCBs will be excavated and disposed of off-site at EPA-approved facilities.
 Excavated soil that has high levels of PCBs will be stabilized by introducing an agent similar to cement to bind the contaminants before it is disposed of off-site.
 All excavated areas will be backfilled with clean fill and re-planted with vegetation.
 During the cleanup, approximately 15,000 cubic yards of contaminated soil will be excavated and properly disposed of off-site.
 It's estimated that the construction work will be completed in about 13 months.

 The design for the ground water cleanup is currently underway and is expected to begin in 2015.